sunilabrahamindia/sunilabraham/publications/facebook-shares-10-key-facts-free-basics-wrong-with-all-10.md

 ---
 layout: default
-title: "Facebook Shares 10 Key Facts About Free Basics: What's Wrong With All 10"
+title: "Facebook Shares 10 Key Facts About Free Basics: What's Wrong with All 10"
 description: "An interview published by Catch News in which Sunil Abraham responds to Facebook’s ‘10 key facts’ about Free Basics, explaining why each claim misrepresents the principles of net neutrality."
 categories: [Media articles, Publications]
 date: 2015-12-24